jaywcjlove/vidwall-hub/README.md

 ![Vidwall Hub](./assets/vidwall-hub-screenshots-1.png)

-**Vidwall Hub** is a tool that makes it easy to import videos (mp4, mov) into the system wallpaper service and use them as lock screen animations through the system settings.
-Due to sandbox restrictions, [Vidwall](https://github.com/jaywcjlove/vidwall) cannot implement this functionality directly within the app.
-As a complement to [Vidwall](https://github.com/jaywcjlove/vidwall), Vidwall Hub also cannot set lock screen animations directly because macOS does not provide the necessary API.
-It only imports the videos into the system wallpaper service, and users need to apply them through the wallpaper options in the system settings.
+**Vidwall Hub** is a tool that allows you to easily import videos (`mp4`, `mov`) into the system wallpaper service and use them as lock screen animations in **System Settings**.

+Due to sandbox restrictions, [Vidwall](https://github.com/jaywcjlove/vidwall) cannot directly implement this feature within the app.
+As a complement to [Vidwall](https://github.com/jaywcjlove/vidwall), Vidwall Hub also cannot directly set lock screen animations because macOS does not provide a related API.
+It only imports videos into the system wallpaper service, and users must complete the final setup in the wallpaper options of System Settings.